SaurabhGoyal/vmrs/Readme.md

     - **Registers -** For control purpose.
 Each register can hold a 16 bit value.
 There are 10 registers in this implementation -
         - `R0-R7` - value storage during instruction execution
         - `RPC` - program counter, i.e. memory address of the instruction to be executed next
-        - `RSTAT` - status storage of machine based on various situations such as result sign og previous instructions, blocked on IO, halted etc.
+        - `RSTAT` - status storage of machine based on various situations such as result sign of previous instructions, blocked on IO, halted etc.
     - **Memory -** For data storage purpose only.
 This provides a larger storage area than registers and is used purely for storage of data.
 Each memory slot can hold a 16-bit value.
 (Read further about [Memory-Segmentation section](#memory-access-control-via-segmentation) to understand about segment-id and its use in memory-slots.)
     - **Interrupt Table Address -** Stores the address of the table that will hold map of interrupt handler logic for interrupt handling purpose.
 Read upto [Interrupt-Handling section](#interrupt-handling) for full details.
-- Machine exposes three APIs -
+- Machine exposes following APIs -
     - `Load()` - Takes and stores any data in the memory.
-Programmer should use it to vm load data and program code into memory at desired addresses.
+Programmer should use it to load data and program code into memory at desired addresses.
 (This is programmer's responsibility that the addresses of the data in the program code point correctly to the loaded data in memory.)
     - `SetPC(addr)` - Sets the program counter (`RPC`) of machine to given address.
 Further execution will continue from this address.
     - `Exec()` - Executes one cycle of the programm using the instruction stored at `RPC`.
     - `HandleInterrupt(interrupt)` - runs the handler code corresponding to the given interrupt.
 This will be called manually by interrupt controller if needed.
 (Read upto [Interrupt-Handling section](#interrupt-handling) for full details.)